A Danish fishing lodge

 Omar has spent quite some time in Italy and he and Valentina have given the lodge a proper Italian taste - not least when it comes to la cucina, which serves proper Italian food as well as some Danish dishes with a light Italian touch.
 Sausage, dried ham and good bread as well as great Italian wine can always be found in the kitchen, and both the spinach cannelloni and the pasta with pesto and shrimp that we were served while there definitely called for a revisit.

-You can book seats in the restaurant even when not staying in the lodge, and prices are more than reasonable.
+seats in the restaurant even when not staying in the lodge, and prices are more than reasonable.
 But be quick, because the 16 seats are often taken.

 My wife and I spent a weekend enjoying the lodge and the island.
 I fished and sailed my kayak while my wife had found a nearby place to go horseback riding.
 You can also walk, jog, ride your mountain bike or rent one of the kayaks that Omar has bought for the lodge.
 He also has float tubes for rent if you want to use one of those.